rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 ## The Portraits of High-Value Players

-The attributes that factor into assessing a player’s performance are dependent on the player’s position as different positions require different skillsets.
-Attackers need to be quick and agile to create scoring opportunities, while defenders need to be strong and forceful in order to tackle opposing attackers trying to create those opportunities.
+The attributes that factor into assessing a player’s performance are dependent on the player’s position, as different positions require different skillsets.
+Attackers need to be quick and agile to create scoring opportunities, while defenders need to be strong and forceful in order to tackle (opposing) attackers trying to create those opportunities.

 Below are the non-performance attributes for high-value players across positions.
 ‘Subs’, a positional category comprising of bench players of all positions, has been omitted as positional profiles would vary across the group.